Condition-specific advice

 Medication advice

-2. Mann, S., Beedie, C., & Jimenez, A. (2014).
+3. Mann, S., Beedie, C., & Jimenez, A. (2014).
 Differential effects of aerobic exercise, resistance training and combined exercise modalities on cholesterol and the lipid profile: review, synthesis and recommendations.
-Sports Medicine (Auckland, N.Z.)44(2), 211–221.
+Sports Medicine (Auckland, N.Z.), 44(2), 211–221.
 Link to journal article

-3. The Royal Australian College of General Practitioners (2016).
+4. The Royal Australian College of General Practitioners.
+(2016).
 Exercise based rehabilitation for coronary heart disease.
 Handbook of Non-Drug Interventions.
-Link to Handbook
+Link to handbook

-9. Australasian Sleep Association.
+10. Australasian Sleep Association.
 (2022).
-Chronic Insomnia / Insomnia Disorder - Co-morbid Insomnia.
+Chronic Insomnia/Insomnia Disorder - Co-morbid Insomnia.
 Link to website

 An initiative by